 I am a research scientist at the Innovative Computing Laboratory at the University of Tennessee, Knoxville.
-My research is in the solution of linear algebra problems on modern computers with multi-core and GPU architectures, as part of the PLASMA and MAGMA projects.
+My research is in the solution of linear algebra problems on modern computers with multi-core and GPU architectures, as part of the SLATE, PLASMA, and MAGMA projects.
 I received my Ph.D. in computer science from the University of Illinois at Urbana-Champaign, where my research investigated the parallel implementation of digital volume correlation, a method used in mechanical engineering.
-Previously, I worked at the National Center for Supercomputing Applications (NCSA), researching high-performance wide-area networking, and at Lawrence Livermore National Lab (LLNL), investigating ODE solvers and parallel linear algebra methods.
+Previously, I worked at the National Center for Supercomputing Applications (NCSA), researching high-performance wide-area networking, and at Lawrence Livermore National Lab (LLNL), investigating ODE solvers and parallel sparse linear algebra methods.

 References (see docs for more)